Physical Examination III

 - UWSOD Competency 22: Utilize critical thinking in assessing technical and scientific information for use in identifying patient needs and treatments.

-Recommended Course website for Oral Med 517.
+Recommended course website Oral Med 517 and OM 525.
 You will need to enter your user ID and email password to access the site.